pitosalas/cleancont/output/2018-11-23-Some-great-links-for-11_24_2018.md

 ---
 title: "Some great links for  11/24/2018"
-subtitle: "* [Fibers Are the Right Solution](<https://www.codeotaku.com/journal/2018-11/fibers-are-the-right-so..."
+subtitle: "* Fibers Are the Right Solution"
 category: "uncategorized"
 tags: []
 date: "2018-11-23"